Build-How-To/backend/README.md

 where "token" is the token that was provided by the server upon successful login.

-If successful, the get request will get the following response, also as JSON:
+If successful, the get request will result in the following response, also as JSON:

 ```
 [